Gilda's Club: History

 Gilda's Club was founded by Joanna Bull, Radner's cancer psychotherapist and co-founded with Radner's widower, Gene Wilder (himself a cancer survivor) and broadcaster Joel Siegel (who would himself fight colon cancer until his death in 2007).
 Joanna Bull started the project with just $10,000 and networked in the New York cancer support community.
 She became the executive director of the first club opened in New York City in 1995, after a long fundraising campaign that included movie trailers featuring Wilder in theaters around the country who acted as the celebrity spokesman.
 The organization took its name from Radner's comment that cancer gave her "membership to an elite club I'd rather not belong to".
 Radner's story can be read in her book, It's Always Something.

 Gilda's Club is famous for its signature red doors meant to symbolize Radner's "vibrancy".

 Each club is required to meet certain criteria before being approved for a new location.
 These specific criteria includes: accessibility- each club must be near public transportation and have easy highway access, generate $1 million in fundraising prior to opening, and adhere to approved wellness therapies.
 Following these guidelines, Minnesota opened a Gilda's Club after raising $3.8 million in 8 years.

 In 1998 Chicago opened its first Gilda's club, since then it has expanded to 4 new locations in the Chicago area.

 In July 2009, Gilda’s Club Worldwide merged with The Wellness Community, another established cancer support organization to create the Cancer Support Community (CSC).

 As of 2012, there are over 20 Gilda’s Club clubhouses.
 Although some local affiliates of Gilda’s Club and The Wellness Community have retained their names, many affiliates have adopted the name Cancer Support Community following the merger.
 The proposed name change caused controversy in some communities.
 Upon hearing the news, Radner's late husband, Gene Wilder, commented that she would have been upset with the name change, saying, "she would have cried."
 The national organization introduced a web-based diagnostic "distress screening" tool which led the Pittsburgh Gilda's Club to change its name and sever its ties with the national organization because of a disagreement over requirements to offer the screening tool to all patients.

 In 2019, due to financial struggles, The Lake House, a non-profit organization for cancer support, merged with Gilda's Club Detroit.
 This offered another Gilda's Club location in Detroit that allowed for the expansion of the Club's reach.

 In 2021, the club in Evansville, Indiana, dissolved its relationship with Gilda's Club saying the association with the national group was too costly.
 The chapter was renamed Cancer Pathways Midwest.

+In August 2026, the club in Toronto, Ontario abruptly closed after the Canada Revenue Agency revoked its charitable status for failing to file required information with the federal agency.
+The club's Southeastern Ontario branch had its charitable status revoked in 2018 over the same issue.